twojstaryzdomu/rsync/rsync.1.md

     symlink on the source will not be removed and replaced by the symlink.
 A destination directory with an identical modification time as the source symbolic link will be removed and a symlink will be recreated with same referent as the source symlink.
+Non-empty directories are not unlinked under any circumstances.

     This option requires the `--update-links` option to be enabled.